How Sealos DevBox Solved Container Commit Performance: From 15 Minutes to 1 Second

 }

-1. Build the Optimized Binary
+Step 1: Build the Optimized Binary

-# Clone our forked containerd with the patch
+# Clone containerd with our patches

 git clone https://github.com/labring/containerd